 Marion Elementary would like to congratulate our school resource officer.
 Recently, Josh Piercy finished his school resource certification.
 He is one of the few SROs in the state who hold this particular certification.
 We are proud of him for this accomplishment.

-Marion Elementary will conduct Kindergarten Registration on Friday, April 24, 2015, beginning at 9:00 am.
-All new kindergartners will need to attend.
 If your child is five (5) years old or will turn five on or before August 31st 2015 they may register for kindergarten.
-Please come by the school to pick-up the registration packet prior to April 24th.
-On April 24th, please bring the completed registration packet and these items:
+Please come by the school to fill out the registration packet and bring the following items:

 * Proof of your child's age (this could be a certified birth certificate or other certified document with a raised seal showing their birth date)

 *Your child's immunization record

 *Emergency telephone numbers, your doctor's phone number, and your work phone number